- Design and develop immersive experiences and games that feature augmented, virtual and mixed realities (AR/VR/MR)

 - Opportunities to work on capstone projects and go on internships at renowned organisations such as HelloHolo, UbiSoft, White Label Studio, The Doodle People and UXArmy

 - Gain insights into the IT and creative media industries with masterclasses, industry visits, networking sessions and collaborations

-Collaborate with your teammates and you can set up a creative studio startup to simulate renowned companies like Meta Facebook, White Label Studio or HelloHolo studio and brainstorm creative project ideas.
+Work with your teammates to set up a creative studio start-up that simulates renowned companies like Meta Facebook, White Label Studio or HelloHolo.
 Choose to apply gamification concepts in game development, design interactive 3D experiences and user-centric digital products, or create media content for multiple platforms and dynamic applications.
 You can even conceptualise your very own metaverse and bring it to life!
 At the end of your learning journey, you will emerge with a stellar portfolio that highlights your industry-relevant skills and gives you an added advantage in your career.